GalSim-developers/GalSim/INSTALL.md

 case, make sure this directory is in your C_INCLUDE_PATH environment variable.

-Finally, you can also skip the last command above and instead set EIGEN_DIR as an environment variabe to tell GalSim where the files are
+Finally, you can also skip the last command above and instead set EIGEN_DIR as an environment variable to tell GalSim where the files are

     export EIGEN_DIR=/some/path/to/eigen